reactioncommerce/reaction-docs/public-docs/contributing-to-reaction.md

 ## Step 3: Prepare a pull request for review

+Branch off `develop` for your PR branch, unless you're fixing an urgent issue to a specific release that is still supported.

 Once your branch fulfills the issue it tackles, you are ready to [create a pull request](https://help.github.com/articles/creating-a-pull-request/) (PR).

+Select `develop` as the base branch (the branch you want your changes pulled into).

 ### Use our Git commit message conventions